Bayesian preference elicitation for decision support in multiobjective optimization: Experiments

 Second, algorithms that model utility over the objective space generally outperform those that model it over the decision space.
 This is likely due to the lower dimensionality of the objective space, which simplifies utility modeling and improves data efficiency.
 An exception arises in the Car Cab Design (7,9) problem, where the objective space is higher-dimensional than the decision space; however, the performance gap remains modest.
 This pattern holds across both interactive and a posteriori settings, reinforcing the benefits of modeling in objective space.

 To illustrate the learning dynamics, Figure~\ref{fig:illustration} shows a representative run of the algorithm on the bi-objective DTLZ7 (5,2) problem.
-The leftmost panel displays the true Pareto front overlaid with utility contours.
-Subsequent panels show how the algorithm explores the objective space over time.
-Starting from a few initial queries (blue pairs), the algorithm rapidly identifies high-utility trade-offs and converges to the Pareto front.
-Notably, after just six interactions, the algorithm is already sampling diverse regions of the front, reflecting both exploitation and targeted exploration.
+The leftmost panel shows the true Pareto front (orange) together with the contour lines of the utility function.
+The subsequent panels illustrate how the algorithm incrementally explores the objective space and refines its utility model.
+Starting from a few initial queries (beige crosses), the algorithm adaptively selects additional queries (black crosses), enabling it to rapidly identify high-utility trade-offs and converge toward the Pareto front.
+The learned model captures key qualitative trends of the true utility, such as higher values in regions where both $f_1$ and $f_2$ are large.
+However, because the model is not perfectly monotonic, these trends are only approximated.
+Moreover, the absolute scale of the predicted utility does not necessarily coincide with that of the true utility, since the model relies solely on pairwise comparisons rather than direct observations.